Reviewing the Book' The Continent of Circe; by Nirad Chaudhury, India's Finest Writer in English

 To start with the prose is difficult and Nirad quotes passages and sayings from Latin and French that very few readers will understand.
-In addition his style is slightly archaic, but over all the books opens a hornet’s nest about Hindu thought and philosophy as seen by Nirad.
+In addition, his style is slightly archaic, but overall the books open a hornet’s nest about Hindu thought and philosophy as seen by Nirad.

-Nirad also comes out with a theory that the climate of the sub continent moulds Hindu thought and leads to what it is today.
+Nirad also comes out with a theory that the climate of the subcontinent molds Hindu thought and leads to what it is today.

 You may or may not agree with Nirad but one thing stands out that he has a sharp brain and he puts forth his theory as something original.
 That is a fact and very few writers have the originality of Nirad.